Nordiii/Rule-from-Token/README.md

 #### 0.0.3

-* Fixed bug not rendering ruler for other players incase of an square grid
+* Fixed bug not rendering ruler for other players in case of an square grid